allisonyee/food-finders/server/README.md

   `localhost` if running via Docker.
 - `postgresPassword`: The password needed to connect to the Postgres database.
   This will be `food_finder_pw` if running via Docker.

+## API
+### GET /api/businesses/:id
+Get the business information for a business.
+ID can be either the Yelp business ID, or the Yelp business alias.
+The business alias is the identifier at the end of Yelp business URLs.

+### GET /api/bookmarks
+#### Parameters
+- `user`: *Required* The user for whom to fetch bookmarks.
+Get all the bookmarks for a user.